 If there were to be an end to the on-going violence and horrors in the Congo over conflict minerals, this would likely drive up the cost of minerals which would be reflected in the cost of our digital electronics.
 Can the IoT be produced without reliance on conflict minerals and exploitation of Congolese workers?
 Our tech industry has fueled warlords in the Congo for over two decades.
-Will these warlords be needed to fuel our IoT?
-Is there any hope for peace in the Congo, when peace might only be possible by settling for less?
+Will these warlords be an integral part of our IoT?
+Is there any hope for a resolution when this might mean settling for less prosperity?
 What will our industries and government choose — social justice or economic growth?
 Peace or prosperity?
 What will we choose?

 On April 7th, the US Securities and Exchange Commission (SEC) announced it would be scaling beck the tiny bit of legislation we currently have in the US to address the problem of conflict minerals in our technology – Section 1502 of the Dodd-Frank Bill. http://mobile.reuters.com/article/idUSKBN1792WX

 It is an essential part of most mobile gadgets sold around the world and demand for cobalt is soaring.
 But the process of extracting the mineral from the earth comes at a huge human cost.